 First, the bad news.
 Our homeschool year starts Monday.

 Honestly, I was hoping to squeeze one more week out of summer before hitting the books.
 However, we have a few trips planned this year and in order for me to meet the required number days of school and avoid going to jail, we have to start earlier than I originally planned.

-Claiming to have the best zucchini bread muffins recipe EVER is pretty bold, so you’re probably thinking something like this:
+Claiming to have the best zucchini muffins recipe EVER is pretty bold, so you’re probably thinking something like this:

 Well then.
 Allow me to explain.

 - Whole Grains.
 Two of them to be exact.
 100% whole wheat and freshly ground oat flour.
 Or you can substitute spelt for the wheat.
 In either case, move aside all-purpose.
-These zucchini bread muffins don’t need you.
+These zucchini muffins don’t need you.

 - No Refined Sugar.
 Yep, you read that right.
 Nothing but the real stuff found in trees or combs (the bee kind, not hair kind).

 - TONS of Zucchini.
 These muffins have little green specks EVERYWHERE.
 But it’s a good thing, not that icky fuzzy bad kind.

 - Carrots!
 As if having the kids eat vegetables for breakfast wasn’t already the coolest thing ever, I upped the ante and fed them two vegetables.
 And they ate it.
 And asked for seconds.
 Thankyouverymuch!

 - Apples!
 I was originally trying to skip out on adding an egg, but the apple lends a sweet tenderness that allows me to skip out on additional sweetener too.
 Double bonus!